 I went to my favourite place, Amazon, and looked at some reviews.
 There were lots of different ways to restrain dogs but I noticed there were harnesses available from RAC.
 Well, they should know what they are doing.
 Odd thing was, the newer RAC dog harnesses weren’t getting great reviews, but the older style was.
 So I picked some older style harnesses and ordered them.
 They do come up a bit small, so I ordered ones with a King Charles Cavalier on the front, size medium and they have turned out to be a great fit for my two.
 In fact, for my larger Jack Russell, she has to have the middle strap at it’s longest possible length.

-I thought the price was very reasonable, and they look hard wearing and resilient.
+I thought the price of the RAC Car Harness For Dogs was very reasonable, and they look hard wearing and resilient.
 I would buy a new harness if I was in a car crash with my two, I know probably they would be fine but it isn’t something I want to take a risk with.
 If you throw a child car seat away when it’s been involved in an accident, then why wouldn’t you do the same with your dog harness?
 It seems sensible to me.

 We hope we have helped you decide which is the best dog car harness for you and your dog.
 If you have any comments or suggestions please leave them in the comments below.

 Finally, if your pet seems to get agitated when cars go by, it is worth getting it a car-suited dog crate.